Concise

 (g).
 The correct application fee.

 11.4.
-The Client acknowledges that the Architect/Consultant does not warrant:
+The Client acknowledges that the Architecture North Ltd does not warrant:

 11.4.1.
 That planning permission and other approvals from third parties shall be granted at all or, if granted, will be granted in accordance with any anticipated timescale.

 11.4.2.
-That the Architect/Consultant cannot influence nor cannot control how planning case officers, local authority planning departments, parish councils, building control departments, approved inspectors, or third parties conduct themselves in relation to the project.
+That the Architecture North Ltd cannot influence nor cannot control how planning case officers, local authority planning departments, parish councils, building control departments, approved inspectors, or third parties conduct themselves in relation to the project.

 11.5.
 The client understands that all planning applications and permitted development applications are non-refundable.